-IND AS 36 Impairment of Assets, Check Summary of IND AS 36 Impairment of Assets.
-The objective of Ind AS 36 is to prescribe the procedures that an entity applies to ensure that its assets are carried at no more than their recoverable amount.
+IND AS 36 Impairment of Assets: The objective of Ind AS 36 is to prescribe the procedures that an entity applies to ensure that its assets are carried at no more than their recoverable amount.
 An asset is carried at more than its recoverable amount if its carrying amount exceeds the amount to be recovered through use or sale of the asset.
 If this is the case, the asset is described as impaired and the Standard requires the entity to recognise an impairment loss.
 The Standard also specifies when an entity should reverse an impairment loss and prescribes disclosures.

 IND AS 36 Impairment of Assets